LucasPDiniz/BufferOverflow-C/README.md

 After that, it retrieves the value to be shown in the prompt again.
 ```

-5 - Let's send some Data and observe the Stack (explanation above)
+5 - Let's send some Data and observe the Stack.

 * This is the stack before the GETS function.
 There is an address [0060FF0C] responsible for returning this function.